numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 * strided inner loop
 * scalar inner loop

-or more likely through an additional ``get_inner_loop`` function that has additional information, such as the fixed strides (similar to our internal API).
+or more likely through exposure of the ``get_loop`` function which is passed additional information, such as the fixed strides (similar to our internal API).

-The above example does not yet include the definition of setup/teardown functionality, which may overlap with ``get_inner_loop``.
+The above example does not yet include additional setup and error handling requirements.
-Since these are similar to the UFunc machinery, this should be defined in detail in NEP 43 and then incorporated identically into casting.
+Since these are similar to the UFunc machinery, this will be defined in detail in NEP 43 and then incorporated identically into casting.

-Also the ``needs_api`` decision may actually be moved into a setup function, and removed or mainly provided as a convenience flag.
+For example the ``needs_api`` decision may actually be moved into the ``get_loop`` function, and only provided as a convenience/default flag.

 The slots/methods used will be prefixed ``NPY_uf_`` for similarity to the ufunc machinery.